peranakanfrancis/MyBetterWeb/_posts/2018-08-13-responsive-website.markdown

 date:   2018-08-13 12:12:12
 ---

 "I love my website!
 It's beautiful, professional, and easy to navigate.
 MyBetterWeb was a great company to work with.
-As a business owner, I definitely appreciate their great customer service, projects done in an efficient and timely manner, and a final product that exceeded my expectations and also made us won <a href="http://www.mwa.my/2017/may/khimyan-curry-a-malaysian-born-curry-paste" target="_blank">Malaysia Website Awards 2017</a>." - Khimyan Curry</a>
+As a business owner, I definitely appreciate their great customer service, projects done in an efficient and timely manner, and a final product that exceeded my expectations and also made us won <a href="http://www.mwa.my/2017/may/khimyan-curry-a-malaysian-born-curry-paste" target="_blank">Malaysia Website Awards 2017</a>." - Khimyan Curry

 - Perform on all devices
 - Manage one code base